NaviServer - programmable web server

 COMMANDS

-ns_return ?-binary? status mime-type body
+ns_return ?-binary? status mimetype data

-mime-type is the mime-type of the body.
-If a charset attribute is included in the mime-type it will be used to set the encoding of the connection.
-Otherwise, the connection encoding will be used to construct a charset attribute for the mime-type.
+mimetype is the MIME type of the body.
+If a charset attribute is included in the MIME type it will be used to set the encoding of the connection.
+Otherwise, the connection encoding will be used to construct a charset attribute for the MIME type.

 If body is Tcl byte-array object then no transcoding will take place.
 Otherwise, the encoding in effect for the current connection will be used to encode the body.